auth0/docs/articles/architecture-scenarios/web-app-sso/part-3.md

 ![Lock Widget SSO](/media/articles/architecture-scenarios/web-app-sso/sso-login.png)

 If they do so, they are signed in without having to re-enter their credentials with the actual IDP.
-Even though the user didn't authenticate, the application still performs an authentication flow with Auth0 and obtains a new `id_token`, which can be used to then manage the new local application session.
+Even though the user didn't authenticate, the application still performs an authentication flow with Auth0 and obtains a new ID Token, which can be used to then manage the new local application session.
 :::

 **See the implementation in [ASP.NET Core](/architecture-scenarios/application/web-app-sso/implementation-aspnetcore#configure-the-cookie-and-oidc-middleware)**.